ugurcan-sevinc/Purifiler/README.md

 # Purifiler
-The purpose of this desktop application is to rename font files from Google Fonts to make them compatible with the Android Studio font package.
+This desktop application, written with the help of Compose Multiplatform, aims to rename font files from Google Fonts to make them compatible with the Android Studio font package.

 ## Future of the Purifiler
 Once I have acquired proficiency in Jetpack Compose, I plan to enhance this application by adding features such as drag-and-drop folder support and customizable file name editing capabilities for users, as well as improving its visual design.